remnrem/luna-doc/docs/ref/manipulations.md

 so are expected to have similar scaling and sensitivity (unit/bit) in the EDF.

+<h3>Methods</h3>

+The physical minimum and maximum values in the EDF header are harmonized across a set of comparable channels by setting all channels to the common extremes of the group.
+This operation adjusts the scaling factor (sensitivity, in units per bit) uniformly, ensuring consistent amplitude representation and EDF-specification compliance without altering the underlying signal values.

 <h3>Parameters</h3>

 | Parameter | Example | Description |